Abyssalwolf/hacknight-flet/README.md

 ## Python Libraries used
 1. sys
 2. os
 3. flet -- 0.10.3
+## How to configure
+1. Install Python
+2. Install flet using `pip install flet`
+3. Download the repository
 ## How to Run
-1. Install flet with: 'pip install flet'
-2. Download the repository from the github repo page
-3. Run Python Code
+1. Navigate to the repo
+2. Run the code word_validity.py